 The Chateau de Chambord

-And while the large interior is fun to discover, climbing and descending through the various staircases and levels of the keep, for the historical exhibitions and the changing views, it was nevertheless the castle as a whole which we found most inspiring, and which has left a permanent imprint of wonder on our memory.
-A suitably grand way to finish a day filled with discovery.
+And while the large castle interior is fun to discover, climbing and descending through the various staircases and levels of the keep, touring the historical exhibitions and the changing views, it was the castle architecture as a whole which we found most inspiring, and which has left a permanent imprint of wonder on our memory.
+A suitably grand way to finish a Loire Valley day trip filled with discovery.

-Footsore and wearily content, we finished our day's itinerary on a high with a stay at the historic Chateau d'Audrieu near Caen - a beautiful period property with a quality restaurant (read our review here).
+Footsore and wearily content, we finished our day trip itinerary on a high with a stay at the historic Chateau d'Audrieu hotel near Caen - a beautiful period property with a quality restaurant (read our review here).

 And the next morning, after 9 days of satisfying french food and wine, and having topped up on french culture and quality family time, we were ready to make our way back.
 A quick drive to Le Havre and an overnight ferry to Portsmouth, our own beds and our London lives awaiting us at the other end.